jrenaud90/TidalPy/Documentation/cooling_x/cooling_models.md

 | `ConductiveCooling` | $k \, \Delta T / d$ | thickness $d$ | 0 | 1 |
 | `ConvectiveCooling` | $k \, \Delta T / \delta$ | $\delta = d / \mathrm{Nu}$ | see below | see below |

-`OffCooling` holds the heat in.
-It is the way to run a layer adiabatically, or to isolate the effect of a heating term by removing the sink. `ConductiveCooling` transports heat by diffusion alone, which is the right description for a stagnant lid, a thin ice shell, or any layer whose Rayleigh number sits below critical. `ConvectiveCooling` is the parameterized boundary-layer model and the usual choice for a mantle.
+`OffCooling` turns off cooling (no heat transfer). `ConductiveCooling` transports heat by diffusion, applicable for a stagnant lid, a thin ice shell, or any layer whose Rayleigh number sits below critical. `ConvectiveCooling` is the parameterized boundary-layer model and the usual choice.

 For convection,